itskathylam/DataPres/README.md

   - Download this [photograph of a Petri dish]()

 **Editing**: We modify an existing vector graphic
+  - Go to [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page), a free-use media repository
-  - Search for a vector graphic of a laboratory mouse on [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)
+  - Search for a vector graphic of a laboratory mouse
   - Download the svg file
   - Open in Inkscape
   - Ungroup